strontic/strontic.github.io/xcyclopedia/library/wlanext.exe-9045B6C51D5C90387F01CA901279B85D.md

 ## Possible Misuse

 *The following table contains possible examples of `wlanext.exe` being misused.
-While `wlanext.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wlanext.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --